 Not a lot of time for a really awe inspiring, soul filled web experience on your website.
 When you consider this, Images are a necessity, not an option, to a successful website.

-There are two types of image file compressions used with websites: lossless and lossy.
+The two types of image file compressions used with websites:

 - Lossless compression reduce file size while preserving a perfect copy of the original uncompressed image.
-Lossless compression generally, but not always, results in larger files than lossy compression.
+It generally, but not always, results in larger files than lossy compression.
 Lossless compression should be used to avoid accumulating stages of re-compression when editing images.

 - Lossy compression preserve a representation of the original uncompressed image that may appear to be a perfect copy, but it is not a perfect copy.
 Often lossy compression is able to achieve smaller file sizes than lossless compression.
 Most lossy compression algorithms allow for variable compression that trades image quality for file size.